 At a Glance

 The CP700 is the smaller version of the Yealink CP900 speakerphone.
 The CP900 is specifically intended for huddle rooms and small board rooms.
-It even features the main two-way source of audio in Yealink’s small room system as – the MVC300 II Teams.
+It even features the main two-way source of audio in Yealink’s small room system – the MVC300 II Teams.

-The CP700, on the other hand, is meant mostly for personal use.
+The CP700, the other hand, is meant mostly for personal use.
 In terms of space, it is intended for a smaller and more private environment.

 The zipper case also accommodates the BT50 dongle inside a small elastic pocket.